Successful Cases

 U.S. Immigration I-589 Asylum Granted!

-We are proud to announce that Attorney Nguyen had his first major victory in this new year on January 24, 2023.
+We are proud to announce that Attorney Nguyen had his first major victory in this new year.
 After five years of fighting for our client who hails from Belarus, we were able to get him political asylum here in the United States.
 Originally the client was denied asylum at the administrative level and we appealed it up in front of an immigration judge who ultimately awarded our client asylum.

 Background: The client was a successful Information Technology entrepreneur who founded a thriving security camera system business in Belarus in the early 2010s.
 But after refusing to take on a government contract that was not financially feasible for his company, the Belarussian government tried to seize and shut down his business.
 Fortunately, our client was able to escape from Belarus and arrived in the U.S. where he sought asylum.